Trinity Episcopal Church/Red Door Theater

 Topics.
 This historical marker is listed in this topic list: Churches & Religion.

 Location.
 32° 8.608′ N, 85° 42.977′ W. Marker is in Union Springs, Alabama, in Bullock County.
 Marker is at the intersection of Blackmon Street (U.S. 82) and Prairie Street, on the right when traveling west on Blackmon Street.
 Touch for map.
 Marker is in this post office area: Union Springs AL 36089, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 9, 2012, by David J Gaines of Pinson, Alabama.
-This page has been viewed 564 times since then and 20 times this year.
+It was originally submitted on November 9, 2012, by David J Gaines of Pinson, Alabama.
+This page has been viewed 593 times since then and 20 times this year.
 Photos: 1, 2, 3. submitted on November 9, 2012, by David J Gaines of Pinson, Alabama. • Bill Pfingsten was the editor who published this page.